-Two motor vehicles totalling (i) a cost of Rs.14.500.000 had been discontinued from running since December 2019 due to excessive fuel consumption.
+(i) Two motor vehicles totalling a cost of Rs.14,500,000 had been discontinued from running since December 2019 due to excessive fuel consumption.
 Accordingly, it was observed that the cost on maintenance had not been taken into consideration when purchasing motor vehicles.

-In the purchase of motor vehicles. maintenance cost should be taken into consideration and action should be taken on instructions of the General Treasury relating to such motor vehicles remaining at present.
+In the purchase of motor vehicles, maintenance cost should be taken into consideration and action should be taken on instructions of the General Treasury relating to such motor remaining at vehicles present.